Thursday, December 8, 2011

 Hopper’s Places

-San Francisco, 1940
+San Francisco,

-Hopper’s seemingly realistic paintings were often based on actual places.
-However, his finished artworks look dramatically different, as illustrated in art historian Gail Levin’s marvelous book Hopper’s Places, showing twenty-four of his paintings paired with snapshots of the settings they depict.
-The photographs are dull and unexciting by comparison, lacking the perspective, light, and rich color that Hopper imposed on the scenes.
-Crossing the country five times between 1941 and 1955, Hopper spent several months on the road every year, sketching and painting mainstream establishments like Chris’s Grill.
-By the end, he created a series of unforgettable images charged with personal emotion, expressing the solitude, loneliness, and boredom that he saw embodied in the everyday life of twentieth-century America.
-He was a great artist who changed how we perceive the modern world.
-Nevertheless, the people who inhabited these places were probably less detached and more optimistic in real life, as reflected by the cheerful poem on the back of this menu entitled: “Eat, Drink Be Merry—For Tomorrow You May Be Out of Town.”
+Although Hopper’s seemingly realistic paintings were often based on actual locations, his finished artworks looked dramatically different than the spots they supposedly depicted.
+This is marvelously illustrated in art historian Gail Levin’s book Hopper’s Places that shows twenty-four of his paintings paired with snapshots of the location.
+Compared to the painting, the photographs are dull and unexciting, lacking the perspective, light, and rich color which Hopper imposed on these scenes.
+In order to create this effect, he crossed the country five times between 1941 and 1955, spending several months a year on the road, sketching average places like Chris’s Grill.
+In the end, he created a series of unforgettable images.
+Charged with personal emotion, they express the solitude, loneliness, and boredom he saw embodied in the everyday life of twentieth-century America.

-San Francisco, 1940
+1940

-Hopper’s seemingly realistic paintings were often based on actual places.
-However, his finished artworks look dramatically different, as illustrated in art historian Gail Levin’s marvelous book Hopper’s Places, showing twenty-four of his paintings paired with snapshots of the settings they depict.
-The photographs are dull and unexciting by comparison, lacking the perspective, light, and rich color that Hopper imposed on the scenes.
-Crossing the country five times between 1941 and 1955, Hopper spent several months on the road every year, sketching and painting mainstream establishments like Chris’s Grill.
-By the end, he created a series of unforgettable images charged with personal emotion, expressing the solitude, loneliness, and boredom that he saw embodied in the everyday life of twentieth-century America.
-He was a great artist who changed how we perceive the modern world.
-Nevertheless, the people who inhabited these places were probably less detached and more optimistic in real life, as reflected by the cheerful poem on the back of this menu entitled: “Eat, Drink Be Merry—For Tomorrow You May Be Out of Town.”
+Although Hopper’s seemingly realistic paintings were often based on actual locations, his finished artworks looked dramatically different than the spots they supposedly depicted.
+This is marvelously illustrated in art historian Gail Levin’s book Hopper’s Places that shows twenty-four of his paintings paired with snapshots of the location.
+Compared to the painting, the photographs are dull and unexciting, lacking the perspective, light, and rich color which Hopper imposed on these scenes.
+In order to create this effect, he crossed the country five times between 1941 and 1955, spending several months a year on the road, sketching average places like Chris’s Grill.
+In the end, he created a series of unforgettable images.
+Charged with personal emotion, they express the solitude, loneliness, and boredom he saw embodied in the everyday life of twentieth-century America.

 Subscribe to: